csdms/bmi/paper/paper.md

 # Summary

-Component modeling is a research technique where a new model is constructed by coupling the inputs and outputs of existing models.
+Component modeling is a research technique where new modela are constructed by coupling the inputs and outputs of existing models.
-Component modeling traces its roots to component-based software engineering, where a software system is constructed from a number of independent, reusable software components, each encapsulating a unit of functionality, and exposing inputs and outputs through an interface.
+Component modeling traces its roots to component-based software engineering, where a software system is constructed from a number of independent, reusable software components, each encapsulating a unit of functionality and exposing inputs and outputs through an interface.
 A tangible analogy is a bicycle.
 A bicycle is a system of reusable, replaceable components.